mmistakes/so-simple-theme/events/stancon-submissions.md

 * <stanconsubmissions@mc-stan.org>

-as a zip archive, tar archive, or link to a public repository.
+Submission should be sent as a zip archive, tar archive, or link to a public repository.